 COMPLETING THE ONLINE APPLICATION

 - Once applicant's and sponsor's eligibility is established, the remainder of the application will open.
 Please refer to the above schedule for deadline dates.

 - Students are then given access to the remander of the application.
 Applicants are given a check list to assist them through the application and are provided with tracking information on the progress of the application.

-- Requirements for ALL sections must be met and FINALIZED by the deadline (March 15, 2018) in order for the application to be accepted for presentation to the Scholarship Selection Committee.
-Application Sections: Applicant's Information, Applicant's Academic Information, Applicant's College Costs, FAFSA, Sponsor Information, Non-Custodial Parent Form (if applicable download form), DD214 (non-active duty personnel only), DSF Essay and 3 References that must be completed online.
+- Requirements for ALL sections must be met and FINALIZED by the deadline (March 15, 2019) in order for the application to be accepted for presentation to the Scholarship Selection Committee.
+Application Sections: Applicant's Information, Applicant's Academic Information, Applicant's College Costs, Sponsor Information, DD214 (non-active duty personnel only), DSF Essay and 2 References that must be completed online.

 - All supporting documents must be postmarked by the DSF application deadline (March 15, 2019).
 The following documents are required: SAT/ACT Test Scores (High School and College Freshman Applicants only) submitted directly to DSF by an authorized agency and Official Transcripts received directly from the institution in a sealed envelope or certified transcripts submitted electronically by and anuthorized agency such as Parchment.
 DSF does not accept copies of transcripts.